 An Airline Transport Pilot (ATP) certification is recommended to transfer in the maximum 35 credits.
 However, since these certification components build upon one another, the following FAA credentials listed below have been divided into individual credit recommendations.

 The notoriously high pressure profession will only increase as air traffic triples in the next decade and the FAA transitions our national airspace system from ground radars to satellite technology.
 However, the job market will grow increasingly competitive as individual controllers will be expected to handle additional air traffic and sophisticated technology.
 Those looking to advance to positions with greater responsibility within the control room will either need years of work experience, or a combination of experience and education.

 The bachelor's degree program in Air Traffic Control is a 120-credit program, limited to certified air traffic controllers, and awards up to 60 credits for earning an Control Tower Operator (CTO) certification or Federal Aviation Administration (FAA) Credential with Tower Rating.

 The most crucial task in aviation - to keep the planes flying safely - depends on maintenance skills and knowledge of certified engineers and mechanics.
 However, as aircraft technology rapidly changes, controls, processes and flight instruments have become increasingly reliant on computers and digital systems.
 These complex technologies must be maintained by professionals with a theoretical and practical understanding of computer programming and flight experience.

-In July 2015, we launched a new area of study in Aviation Management.
-This program is designed for aviation professionals interested in advancing from a technical position to a management or leadership role.
+Aviation management is designed for aviation professionals interested in advancing from a technical position to a management or leadership role.
 Students can earn college credit toward the program through a combination of the pilot, mechanic or air traffic controller certifications listed above.
 Nine online courses complete the Aviation Management program for a total of 27 credits, (3 credits per course) and include: